AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

       ```

    For example, the URL of the form is `http://localhost:4502/editor.html/content/forms/af/contactusform.html`.
-Therefore the values of:
+So, the values of:

    * AEM_URL = `http://localhost:4502/`
    * AEM_ADAPTIVE_FORM = `contactusform`